changbenjamin/gordon/README.md

 ### Using the Gordon Prediction Tool:

-*   **Run `gordon.py`:** This script loads the trained two-stage scoring model (Llama or BioBERT, depending on configuration) and prompts you to enter hypothesis and background text.
-It then outputs the predicted RCR score.
+*   **Run `gordon.py`:** This script loads the trained two-stage scoring model (Llama or BioBERT, depending on configuration) and prompts you to enter two hypotheses and background texts.
+It then tells you how the two hypotheses compare with each other.
     ```bash
     python gordon.py
     ```